johnmichael-kane/Parallelized-Sudoku-Solvers/README.md

 We have referenced sequential solutions of these techniques and created a parallelized implementation to test how performance changes with parallelism.

-A complete background and runtime analysis of each Sudoku solver is documented in our [LaTeX report](https://docs.google.com/document/d/1aVoKkxx--F2Nfqbh13ZVF21VNVL2wHYg11CZaXs5kX8/edit?usp=sharing).
+A complete background and runtime analysis of each Sudoku solver is documented in our [report](https://github.com/johnmichael-kane/Parallelized-Sudoku-Solvers/tree/attachments/Parallelized_Sudoku_Solvers.pdf).

 ## Requirements: Milestone
 - Finish the compilable code instructions in the readme file below